 This scalloped potatoes recipe makes the ultimate comfort food.
-Make this recipe for creamy, cheesy, thinly sliced potatoes, baked in rich cream sauce.
+When you make this casserole dish, you get creamy, cheesy, thinly sliced potatoes, baked in rich creamy white sauce.
 So creamy, so cheesy, everyone’s favorite side dish for holiday dinner or any other night.

 This is my family’s favorite side dish of all time.
 They can eat it for breakfast, lunch, and dinner.
 If I let them, they’d eat it all day, every day.
 Honestly, this recipe makes the best potato casserole you will ever try!